aryan-prog/aryan-prog/README.md

 - ⚡ Fun fact: I love playing with Sudoku and Javascript

-- How to reach me seth.aryan605@gmail.com
+- How to reach me: seth.aryan605@gmail.com

 - All of my projects are available at [aryan-prog.github.io/google-portfolio/](aryan-prog.github.io/google-portfolio/)